Do Go On - 350 - Arctic Badass Peter Freuchen

 Did put food on the table, didn't hang around.

-Was never at home.
+It was never at home.

-But what an inspiration.
+What an inspiration.

 Always down the pub.

-He's very dry and he's a very interesting character.
+and he's a very interesting character.

-I read parts of his book for this report
+I read parts of his book for this report,

 and this is how he talks about himself as a baby.